jeremythuff/odin/README.md

 Set `LLM_PROVIDER` to choose which backend processes requests.
 Supported values include `openai`, `claude`, and `gemini` (plus common aliases such as `gpt`, `anthropic`, or `google`).
 If omitted or unrecognised, OpenAI is used by default.

-These values are read by the backend service when processing search requests that convert descriptions or excerpts into ISBNs.
+These values are read by the backend API when processing search requests that convert descriptions or excerpts into ISBNs.

 ## Security controls